sqlmapproject/sqlmap/Usage.md

 Option: `-v`

 This option can be used to set the verbosity level of output messages.
 There exist **seven** levels of verbosity.
-The default level is **1** in which information, warning, error and critical messages and Python tracebacks (if any occur) will be displayed.
+The default level is **1** in which information, warning, error, critical messages and Python tracebacks (if any occur) are displayed.

 * **0**: Show only Python tracebacks, error and critical messages.
 * **1**: Show also information and warning messages.